-Proper testing procedure by certified Operators is necessary in order to provide accurate results.
-Instruments used in Idaho measure alcohol in the breath, not the blood, and report results as grams of alcohol in 210 liters of breath.

-- 4.3.1 Prior to evidentiary breath alcohol testing, the subject/individual should be monitored for fifteen (15) minutes.
+- Proper testing procedure by certified Operators is necessary in order to provide accurate results.
+Instruments used in Idaho measure alcohol in the breath, not the blood, and report results as grams of alcohol in 210 liters of breath. - 4.3.1 Prior to evidentiary breath alcohol testing, the subject/individual shall be monitored for fifteen (15) minutes.
 Any foreign objects/materials which have the potential to enter the instrument/breath tube or may present a choking hazard should be removed prior to the start of the 15 minute monitoring period.
-During the monitoring period the subject/individual should not be allowed to smoke, drink, eat, or belch/burp/vomit/regurgitate. - NOTE: If a foreign object/material is left in the mouth during the entirety of the 15 minute monitoring period, any potential external alcohol contamination will come into equilibrium with the subject/individual's body water and/or dissipate so as not to interfere with the results of the subsequent breath alcohol test. - 4.3.1.1 The breath alcohol test must be administered by an Operator currently certified in the use of the instrument. - 4.3.1.2 False teeth, partial plates, bridges or comparable dental work installed or prescribed by a dentist or physician do not need to be removed to obtain a valid test (see above NOTE for clarification on foreign objects being left in the mouth). - 4.3.1.3 The Operator may elect a blood test in place of the breath alcohol test if there is a failure to complete the 15 minute monitoring period successfully. - 4.3.1.4 During the monitoring period, the Operator should be alert for any event that might influence the accuracy of the breath alcohol test. - 4.3.1.4.1 The Operator should be aware of the possible presence of mouth alcohol as indicated by the testing instrument.
+The monitoring period is defined in IDAPA 11.03.01. - NOTE: If a foreign object/material is left in the mouth during the entirety of the 15 minute monitoring period, any potential external alcohol contamination will come into equilibrium with the subject/individual's body water and/or dissipate so as not to interfere with the results of the breath alcohol test. - 4.3.1.1 The breath alcohol test must be administered by an Operator currently certified in the use of the instrument. - 4.3.1.2 False teeth, partial plates, bridges or comparable dental work installed or prescribed by a dentist or physician do not need to be removed to obtain a valid test (see above NOTE (4.3.1) for clarification on foreign objects being left in the mouth). - 4.3.1.3 The Operator may elect a blood test in place of the breath alcohol test if there is a failure to complete the 15 minute monitoring period successfully. - 4.3.1.4 During the monitoring period, the Operator should be alert for any event that might influence the accuracy of the breath alcohol test. - 4.3.1.4.1 The Operator should be aware of the possible presence of mouth alcohol as indicated by the testing instrument.
 If mouth alcohol is suspected or indicated, the Operator should begin another 15-minute monitoring period before repeating the testing sequence. - 4.3.1.4.2 If, during the 15-minute monitoring period, the subject/individual vomits or regurgitates material from the stomach into the subject/individual's breath pathway, the 15-minute monitoring period should begin again. - 4.3.1.4.3 If there is doubt as to the events occurring during the 15 minute monitoring period, the officer should look at results of the subsequent breath samples for evidence of potential alcohol contamination.
 For clarification see section 4.3.2.2.2. - 4.3.2 A complete breath alcohol test includes two (2) valid breath samples taken during the procedure and preceded by air blanks.
 The subsequent breath samples performed with a portable breath testing instrument should be approximately 2 minutes apart or more (for the ASIII's and the FC20's).
-Refer to section 4.3.2.2.2. - NOTE: A deficient or insufficient sample does not automatically invalidate a test sample. - 4.3.2.1 If the subject/individual fails or refuses to provide a subsequent, adequate sample as requested by the Operator, the single test result shall be considered valid.
-If only a single test result is used, then a fifteen (15) minute observation period must be observed.
-Refer to 4.3.2.4 for further guidance. - 4.3.2.1.1 The Operator may repeat the testing sequence as required by circumstances.
+Refer to section 4.3.2.2.2.

+NOTE: A deficient or insufficient sample does not automatically invalidate a test sample.